salsify/ruby-exclaim/README.md

 with more emphasis on bulk rendering a UI for multiple data environments.
-For example, at Salsify a key data entity is a product, and this library could take a customer's UI configuration to display info about a product and render it for each of many products (data environments) in a large collection.
+For example, at Salsify a key data entity is a product, and this library could take a customer's UI configuration to display info about a product and render it for each of many products (data environments).

 Furthermore, this gem omits several features of
 [Ember Exclaim](https://github.com/salsify/ember-exclaim):